 Keeping track of Time Off policies and managing employee time off can be difficult, confusing, and time consuming.
-Eddy simplifies this process by allowing you to create custom policies that accrue how and when you want.
+Eddy simplifies this process by allowing you to create custom policies that accrue how and when you need.
 Eddy also allows you to create stipulations to every policy, such as setting a max balance, carry over limit, and more!

 Creating a Time Off Policy Overview